microsoft/PubSec-Info-Assistant/docs/transparency.md

 The system receives and process top responses from Bing Web Search each time a question is asked; the system does NOT cache response for reuse.
 Due to the nature of the public Internet and continuous search indexing by the Bing service, it should be expected that answers to questions will change over time as new, potentially more relevant or updated results are returned from the Bing Web Search service.

 ### Content Controls
 The [Bing Web Search for LLM API](https://www.microsoft.com/en-us/bing/apis/llm) (Bing Web Search) supports the Bing "Safe Search" content filtering features, which can be configured for the system at deployment time.
 The feature currently supports three settings {Off, Moderate, Strict} which **apply ONLY to Adult content**.
 At the time of this writing there is no ability within the Bing Web Search API to filter or restrict content further.
-This fact should be considered when evaluating your specific use case, especially if considering exposure to minors. **Microsoft does not believe that the current controls on Bing Web Search alone are sufficient for minors**.
+This fact should be considered when evaluating your specific use case. **Microsoft does not believe that the current content controls on Bing Web Search are sufficient for minors; this capability SHOULD NOT be exposed to minors at this time**.

 ## System behavior: Compare Internally- to Externally-grounded RAG